al6x/micon/readme.md

 That's all the price, not a big one, compared to the value, eh?
 That all You need to know to use 95% of it, there are also 2-3 more specific methods, but they are needed very rarelly.

-Techincally Micon is sort of Dependency Injector, but because of it's simplicity and invisibility it looks like an alien compared to it's complex and bloated IoC / DI cousins.
+Techincally Micon is sort of Dependency Injector, but because of its simplicity and invisibility it looks like an alien compared to its complex and bloated IoC / DI cousins.

 ## Basic example